cthackers/adm-zip/APPNOTE.md

    4.4.16 relative offset of local header: (4 bytes)

-       This is the offset from the start of the first disk on which this file appears, to where the local header should be found.
+       This is the offset from the start of the first disk on which this file appears, to where the local header SHOULD be found.
 If an archive is in ZIP64 format and the value in this field is 0xFFFFFFFF, the size will be in the corresponding 8 byte zip64 extended information extra field.

    4.4.17 file name: (Variable)

        4.4.17.1 The name of the file, with optional relative path.
-       The path stored MUST not contain a drive or device letter, or a leading slash.
+       The path stored MUST NOT contain a drive or device letter, or a leading slash.
 All slashes MUST be forward slashes '/' as opposed to backwards slashes '\' for compatibility with Amiga and UNIX file systems etc.  If input came from standard input, there is no file name field.

        4.4.17.2 If using the Central Directory Encryption Feature and general purpose bit flag 13 is set indicating masking, the file name stored in the Local Header will not be the actual file name.
        A masking value consisting of a unique hexadecimal value will be stored.
 This value will be sequentially incremented for each file in the archive.
 See the section on the Strong Encryption Specification for details on retrieving the encrypted file name.
        Refer to the section in this document entitled "Incorporating PKWARE Proprietary Technology into Your Product" for more information.